jadams102/Joelaphoto/README.md

 ## Description

 This is a rebuild of the website Patreon.com.
+The site will allow "creators" to post images to a feed, and allow other site users to view that feed.
+Creator page and posting may be accessed through the "Log In" link in the navbar.

 *GitHub repo:* https://github.com/joelaphoto/PatreonRebuild

+## Completed Features
+1. Static Top Navbar
+3. Image/Text Posting through image URL's

+## Features in Progress
+1. Landing/Welcome Page
+2. Creator Page

 ## Planned Features
-1. Static Top Navbar
-2. Landing/Welcome Page
-3. Creator Page
-4. Image/Text Posting
-5. Patron Feed w/ Posts
+1. User Feed w/ Posts
+2. Image/Text Posting through Firebase

 ## Setup/Installation Requirements
 Requires Node.js, Angular CLI